This page covers the steps needed to prepare your machine to build a bleeding-edge, development version of Firefox and Thunderbird on Windows.

 Command Prompt Tips and Caveats

 - To paste into this window, you must right-click on the window's title bar, move your cursor to the Edit menu, and click Paste.
-You can also set Quick Edit Mode in the Properties menu and use a right-click in the window to paste your selection.
+You can also set Quick Edit Mode in the Properties menu and right-click the window to paste your selection.

 echo $PATHto see your search path).